jimblandy/context-switch/README.md

 - In `async-brigade`, each task does one `recvfrom` and one `write`, neither of which block, and then one more `recvfrom`, which returns `EAGAIN` and suspends the task.
 Then control returns to the executor.
-The reactor thread calls `epoll` to see which pipes are readable, and tells the executor that task to run next.
+The reactor thread calls `epoll` to see which pipes are readable, and tells the executor which task to run next.
 All this takes 3.6µs.

 - In `one-thread-brigade`, we build the pipes but just have a single thread loop